code-423n4/2022-08-foundation/README.md

 forge test
 ```

+> If forge fails to run, please confirm you are running the latest version.
+This was tested with forge `0.2.0`.

 Note: After running forge you need to run `yarn build` again for the Hardhat tests to work.

 # Slither